American ex-priest in East Timor found guilty of sex abuse

 They said the girl on his lap would then sleep with him that night and that various types of abuse – from oral sex to rape – would occur, sometimes involving other children too.
 The accusers have not been identified because of fears of retribution.

-Daschbach’s legal representative said they plan to appeal the decision issued by the three judges.
+Daschbach’s lawyer Julio Farma said they are disappointed with the court’s verdict and plan to appeal the decision issued by the three judges.

+“Evidence provided by the shelter matron and former students who lived in the orphanage were ignored by the court,” Farma told reporters, adding that some accusers changed their statements made earlier to authorities in Oecusse when they were examined in the capital, Dili, and the new statements became the sole basis for the judges’ decision.

 In a statement Tuesday, JU,S Jurídico Social, a group of human rights lawyers representing the accusers, applauded the verdict but said it would appeal, arguing that the sentence should be harsher.
 Under the law, Daschbach faced more than twice the prison time he received.